Elio-Bouwhuis/Elio-Bouwhuis/README.md

 # Hello! 👋

-My name is Elio Bouwhuis, and I am a Game Designer in the making.
-Besides doing designing tasks for my projects, I also have some experiences with Web and Game Programming.
+My name is Elio Bouwhuis, and I am a game/web designer and developer.
 You can find some of my projects under the "My projects" header further down this page.
-I currently study Creative Media & Game Technologies at Saxion University of Applied Sciences in Enschede.
-Before I attended this study I studied Game Developer at Aventus in Apeldoorn.
+I just graduated from the study Creative Media & Game Technologies (CMGT) at Saxion University of Applied Sciences in Enschede.
+Before I attended this study, I studied Game Developer at Aventus in Apeldoorn.

 ## My scripting/programming skills